MadOne/weishaupt_modbus/README.md

 ## For users of MadOne's original weishaupt_modbus integration:
  * When doing nothing than simply installing the integration, the long term statistics will be split into new entities, since the sensor domain is different.
- * To avoid this, edit the file "const.py" in the integration's directory as follows: replace the string
-     PREFIX = "weishaupt_wbb"
-   by
-     PREFIX = "weishaupt_modbus"
-   please do not change the intents or any other parts of the file to avoid issues
+ * To avoid this, change the default prefix entry in the configuration dialog from weishaupt_wbb to weishaupt_modbus please do not change the intents or any other parts of the file to avoid issues

 ## For users of OStrama's weishaupt_wbb integration: